qwerdenkerXD/mathful/README.md

 # mathful

-This repo is just for implementing some stuff of the math lectures.
+This repo is just for implementing some stuff from the math lectures.
 Maybe it'll become a useful calculator.

 ## Install
 ```diff